 Total assets have declined consistently as the Company incurs costs to carry out its business activities.
-During the current quarter, the net assets increased due to a bought-deal private placement for gross proceeds of \$12,001,500, and a non-brokered private placement for gross proceeds of \$3,001,500.
+In Q3 2019, the net assets increased due to a bought-deal private placement for gross proceeds of \$12.0 million, and a nonbrokered private placement for gross proceeds of \$3.0 million.
 Refer to the discussion in Shareholder's Equity for more details.